beacon-biosignals/StableHashTraits.jl/README.md

 If [`StableHashTraits.is_ordered`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.is_ordered) returns `false` the elements are first `sort`ed according to [`StableHashTraits.hash_sort_by`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.hash_sort_by).

-To hash the type, the string `"StructTypes.ArrayTYpe"` is hashed (ergo, the kind of array won't matter), and the type of the `elype` is hashed, according to its `StructType`.
-If the type `<: AbstractArray`, the `ndims(T)` is hashed if it is available.
+To hash the type, the string `"StructTypes.ArrayTYpe"` is hashed (meaning that the kind of array won't matter to the hash value), and the type of the `elype` is hashed, according to its `StructType`.
+If the type `<: AbstractArray`, the `ndims(T)` is hashed.

 ### `StructTypes.DictType`

 To hash the value, each key-value pair of a dict type is hashed, as returned by `StructType.keyvaluepairs(x)`.

-If [`StableHashTraits.is_ordered`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.is_ordered) returns `false` the pairs are first `sort`ed according their keys using [`StableHashTraits.hash_sort_by`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.hash_sort_by).
+If [`StableHashTraits.is_ordered`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.is_ordered) returns `false` (which is the default return value) the pairs are first `sort`ed according their keys using [`StableHashTraits.hash_sort_by`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.hash_sort_by).

-To hash the type `"StructTypes.DictType"` is hashed (ergo, the kind of dictionary won't matter), and the type of the `keytype` and `valtype` is hashed, according to its `StructType`.
+To hash the type, the string `"StructTypes.DictType"` is hashed (meaning that the kind of dictionary won't matter), and the type of the `keytype` and `valtype` is hashed, according to its `StructType`.

 ### `AbstractRange`

-`AbbstractRange` constitutes an exception to the rule that we use `StructType`: for efficient hashing, ranges are treated as another first-class container object, separate from array types.
+`AbstractRange` constitutes an exception to the rule that we use `StructType`: for efficient hashing, ranges are treated as another first-class container object, separate from array types.

 The value is hashed as `(first(x), step(x), last(x))`.

 The type is hashed as `"Base.AbstractRange"` along with the type of the `eltype`, according to its `StructType`.
-Ergo, the type of range doesn't matter (just that it is a range).
+Thus, the type of range doesn't matter (just that it is a range).

 ### `StructTypes{Number/String/Bool}Type`

 To hash the value, the result of `Base.write`ing the object is hashed.

-To hash the type, the value of `module_nameof_string(StructType))` is used. [`module_nameof_string`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.parentmodule_name) can be used to provide a relatively stable name for an object composed of `string(parentmodule(T))` and `string(nameof(T))`, along with some additional regularizations and validations.
+To hash the type, the value of `module_nameof_string(StructType))` is used. [`module_nameof_string`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.parentmodule_name) can be used to provide a name for an object composed of `string(parentmodule(T))` and `string(nameof(T))`, along with some additional regularizations and validations.
+Note that many packages consider the module of a type to be an implementation detail, and that this can change in a non-breaking release of a package.

 ### `StructType.CustomStruct`